ruizdiazever/ruizdiazever/README.md

 ## Hey!
 I'm Ever Ruiz Diaz 👋

-I am a Software Developer currently focused on Rust 🦀, React ⚛️ and Python 🐍
+I am a Software Developer currently focused on Rust 🦀, Svelte ⚛️, GraphQL ⚙️ and Python 🐍

 ### 💼 Some of my projects